 Glen Ramos

-Glen is a PhD Candidate with over 25 years’ experience in health care policy and advocacy as a senior executive and director.
-He has initiated, influenced, and instituted public inquiries, judicial inquiries, and legislative changes at State and Commonwealth levels resulting in policy change improvements to injury and communicable disease prevention, access to mental health services, and access to specialist medical services.
+Glen is a PhD Candidate with over 30 years’ experience in health care policy and advocacy as a senior executive and director.
+He has initiated, and instituted public inquiries, judicial inquiries, and legislative changes at State and Commonwealth levels resulting in policy change improvements to injury and communicable disease prevention, access to mental health services, and access to specialist medical services.

 What sparked your interest in health equity?